CedarGroveStudios/RangeIndex/README.md

 # Range_Slicer
 ## cedargrove_range_slicer
 A CircuitPython class for scaling a range of input values into indexed/quantized output values.
-Output slice hysteresis is used to provide dead-zone squelching.
+Adjustable output slice hysteresis is used to provide dead-zone squelching.

 ![Conceptual Methodology](https://github.com/CedarGroveStudios/Range_Slicer/blob/master/docs/Nuevo_Range_Slicer_Concept%202020-10-02.jpeg)

 [Conceptual Methodology (animation)](https://youtu.be/ndU70NTm_Bk)

-Range_Slicer is a general-purpose analog value converter that linearly compresses or expands the input then quantizes it into a collection of precise output slice values.
+Range_Slicer is a general-purpose analog value converter that linearly scales the input then quantizes it into a collection of precise output slice values.
 The class detects input value changes and applies selectable hysteresis when slice edge thresholds are reached to eliminate dead-zone noise issues.
 Applications include converting rotary knob position to discrete ranges of MIDI values, analog signal noise processing, level detection, and signal display.

 ### Implementation Notes